rahulsarma01/SQL/Level1/readme.md

     (5, '2022-01-05', 'Product B', 50.00, 2, 'E');
 ```

-Task 2: Show all the information about only those customers who purchased `Product A' only
+📌 Show all the information about only those customers who purchased `Product A' only

 ```sql